Scientific Name

 Description

 Echinocereus scheeri subsp. gentryi is a branched cactus with cylindrical stems with 4 to 5 ribs and very short spines.
-The stems grow up to 2 feet (60 cm) long.
+The stems can grow up to 2 feet (60 cm) long.

 Hardiness